How can I give a good prioritisation to get everything done?

 Instead of just reacting to an “urgent task”, I recommend to first stop a minute, breathe (;-)) and ask yourself some important question, before you sacrifice part of your (un-)planned slack time:

-Those 5 questions are usually answers within a few second.
+Those 5 questions are usually answered within a few second.
 If you cannot really expect any implications out of the received answers, it is probably a perceived urgency over a real urgent issue.
 Most of the time, we deal with perceived urgency.

 Most organisations who create products are having a defined approach how to deal with clients in case the product delivery fails.
 I have seen Service Level Agreements (SLAs) trying to cover all eventualities with up to 7 different classification of bugs.
 These organisations create big quality assurance and customer success teams in order to deliver their promise of the SLA.
 In the end nobody is not delivering new features, but everybody is just trying to please every eventuality of any customer.

-I, therefore recommend basically three level of incidents:
+I therefore recommend basically three level of incidents:

 The concept also works, if you are not working in product company.
 The message is not to organise your urgent activities, but to focus on an agreement with your stakeholders on when you would deliver.
 There you will find out something astonishingly.
 Most stakeholders are fine with how you plan your activities as long as you are transparent about them.
 And of course as long as you can deliver on your promise in 80% of the cases.